 But of course we also know that the majority of our guests are valued and reliable regular guests.
 There are certain rules for cancellation, the legally binding ones can be found in the GTC of us and are displayed in the reservation policy at the online system.

-Do not come to the restaurant and say "We are now spontaneously only 5 instead of 6."
-The small difference can quickly mean we can accommodate another group of 2 or even 4, who in our case are usually very nice people too (we are truly blessed at sansaro restaurant with a very pleasant mix of the most diverse, yet always very pleasant guests!).
-Call ahead immediately so we can be prepared - Japanese do not like surprises.
+This small difference can quickly mean that we can accommodate another group of two or even four, who in our case are usually very nice people (we are truly blessed at Restaurant sansaro with a very pleasant mix of diverse, but always very friendly guests!).
+Please call ahead so that we can prepare for your arrival.
+Japanese people do not like surprises.

-What happens to your credit card?
+What happens to your credit card when you make a reservation with sansaro?

 When you make a reservation with us by credit card, the following always happens whether online or on the phone: